menu icon

 Course fees for EU and international students

-For this course (per year)
+For this course (month)

 Entry requirements

 A 2:1 Honours degree or equivalent in a related subject area: biology, microbiology, biotechnology or biochemistry; although applicants with a degree in other areas may be considered.
-Professional experience may also be taken into account.
+Professional experience may also be taken into account

 University information

-The University of Glasgow is one of four ancient universities in Scotland, founded back in 1451.
-Alumni include seven Nobel Prize winners, Scotland’s First Minister and a Prime Minister, while Albert Einstein gave a seminal lecture on the theory of relativity there in 1933.
-The university consists of four colleges: College of Arts College of Medical, Veterinary and Life Sciences College of Science and Engineering College of...more
+The University of Glasgow is the fourth oldest university in the English-speaking world, founded back in 1451.
+Alumni include eight Nobel Prize winners, Scotland’s First Minister and a Prime Minister, while Albert Einstein gave a seminal lecture on the theory of relativity there in 1933.
+The university consists of four colleges: College of Arts and Humanities College of Medical, Veterinary and Life Sciences College of Science and...more